Skip to contents

 Value

-data.frame with one column (the generated continuous variable), or NULL if:
+data.frame with one column (the generated continuous variable), or NULL (with a message) if the variable already exists in df_mock.

 Details